dsakhapo/Advanced-Programming-Projects-CMPS109-/README.md

 This repository contains all the projects from CMPS109.

-This course was comprised of 5 projects that were meant to teach us about the features of C++ as well as topics like OpenGL or sockets.
+This course was comprised of 5 projects that were meant to teach us about the features of C++ as well as topics like OpenGL and sockets.
 The projects were as follows:

 Program-1, a calculator in the style of dc(1),introducing memory management, avoidance of leak, and operator overloading.
 Program-2, a simulated shell, introducing iostream, inheritance, and function pointers.